Acuña homers off Ureña, flings bat during showy trot

 Freddie Freeman hit his 17th home run and contributed three RBIs, and Ozzie Albies added three hits.

 The Braves totaled 14 hits and looked like a team buoyed by a major upgrade, which they are.
-Free agent pitcher Dallas Keuchel agreed to a one-year contract with the Braves for about $13 million Thursday, a person familiar with the negotiations told The Associated Press.
+Free agent pitcher Dallas Keuchel agreed to a one-year contract with the Braves for about $13 million Thursday.

 Atlanta didn’t need Keuchel against Miami.
 Soroka threw 99 pitches and allowed less than four earned runs for the 10th time in as many starts this season.